 French shared that her neighbor had his catalytic converter stolen four times.
 “Toyota Prius is the number one car that's gone after because of the amount of money that can be obtained from the catalytic converter,” French said.

-The Vallejo City Council passed an ordinance in May to reduce the number of converter theft in their city.
+The Vallejo City Council passed an ordinance in May to reduce the number of converter thefts in their city.
 Offenders face up to six months in jail and a $1,000 fine for each ordinance violation.

 “We know very well if they have three or four converters, 99 percent of the time, they are stolen,” Bates said.